chzbrgr71/container-hackfest/challenges/challenge10-cicd.md

 4. Create a Jenkins pipeline with Build and Deploy stages (Sample in repo)

-    a.
-Create Jenkinsfile
+    * Create Jenkinsfile
-    b.
-Add code to configure variables and build parameters
+    * Add code to configure variables and build parameters
-    c.
-Add a stage for Golang build and test
+    * Add a stage for Golang build and test
-    d.
-Add a stage to create Docker containers and push to ACR
+    * Add a stage to create Docker containers and push to ACR
-    e.
-Add a stage to update kube deployments with new image tag
+    * Add a stage to update kube deployments with new image tag

 5. Deploy and test the pipeline in Jenkins
 6. Update code and ensure pipeline deploys new version of app